Quicr/quicr-protocol-spec/moq-arch.md

 TODO - Suhas - perhaps move the figure here ???

-This is done hashing the origin to frist 48 bits.
+This is done hashing the origin to first 48 bits.
 Any relay that forms an connection to an new origin needs to ensure this does not collide with an existing origin.
 The application component is mapped to the next 48 bits and it is the responsibility of the application to ensure there are